qcon/gb/README.md

 - uglifyJS
 - s3cmd (only for aws s3 deployment)

-To compile everything you habe 2 options
+To compile everything you have 2 options

 ##1st option using a normal Server